the-events-calendar/the-events-calendar/readme.txt

 == [TBD] TBD ==

+* Fix - Ensure the recurring event tooltip styles are loaded on the Elementor preview page for the `Event Widget`.
+[ECP-1196]
 * Fix - Add a theme based CSS class to the HTML body tag when the `Default Page Template` setting is enabled under Events > Settings > Display.
 [TEC-4391]
 * Tweak - Add edit links to single venue and organizer pages to improve user experience.
 [ECP-1181]
 * Tweak - Add a CSS class i.e. `tribe-events-calendar-month__day--other-month` to past and future month dates in the month view to allow easy targeting similar to what we had in v1.
 [TEC-4034]